Climate change in Brazil: Ecosystems

 Brazil's ecosystems will be impacted by temperature changes and rainfall changes.
 In the projections of the 1st Report, by the end of the 21st century, the Amazon may experience a reduction of up to 45% in rainfall, and an increase in the average temperature of up to 6 °C. This comes close to the worst scenarios foreseen by the Intergovernmental Panel on Climate Change (IPCC), which predicted important changes in most of the biome.
 However, the impact of deforestation was not considered in the assessment, which will certainly increase the levels of variation to some extent.
 The evolution of the future scenario will depend on the country's success in managing the serious threats to the biome.
 After a decade-long trend of reduced deforestation rates, recent years have documented a rapid increase in destruction of trees.
-A report estimated that if 40% of the forest disappears, droughts will increase and turn much of the forest into savannah.
+A report estimated that if 40% of the forest disappears, droughts will increase and turn much of the forest into savanna.
 This will result in a drastic reduction in biodiversity and will also have a negative effect on the amount of rain Brazil can expect.